efrederickson/SharpLua/README.txt

 Created by mlnlover11 Productions
 Based off of the LuaInterpreter article on CodeProject.

-To use in your projects, just add a reference to this exe and use the SharpLua.LuaRuntime.Run(code[, environment]) or RunFile function.
+To use in your projects, just add a reference to the SharpLua.dll file and use the SharpLua.LuaRuntime.Run(code[, environment]) or RunFile function.

 Features Lua doesn't have: